eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 * Once you are happy with your environment hit submit and grab a coffee.
 It will take some time to create your custom environment.
 * After submission, it will appear in the overview on https://eoxhub.fairicube.eu/conda-store/
 * You can click on the name of your newly created environment and see its status.
 There are three different statuses: Building, Completed, Failed
 * If you click on the build number you can see the logs.
-This might beuseful if the build has failed.
+This might be useful if the build has failed.
 * Once the build is completed, you need to refresh your browser window to make it available in the kernel selection.
 Instructions how to change the kernel to your custom environment are provided in the section [python environment selection of the jupyter kernel](#python-environment-selection-of-the-jupyter-kernel).

 You can also modify an existing environment and rebuild it; the conda-store will keep all the builds' logs.